-We’ve searched through all of the biggest car insurance companies in Indiana to help you in your search!
-We’ve covered everything from the company’s rating, to the complaints they’ve received, their AM Best Rating, and more.
+We’ve searched through all of the biggest auto insurance companies in Indiana to help you in your search!
+We’ve covered everything from the companies’ ratings, to the complaints they’ve received, their AM Best Rating, and more.

 Off to the races!

 There is a rating specifically for an insurer’s financial strength known as the AM Best Rating.
 It helps to let you know, the consumer, essentially how reliable that particular insurer is financially.
 Below is a list of the largest insurance companies in Indiana by market share and their AM financial ratings.

 [table “638xA0responsivescroll” not found /]

 We talked in a previous section about the loss ratio, and how a company shouldn’t have too high (over 100 percent) or too low of a loss ratio.
 Fortunately, none of the companies listed are in danger of going bankrupt due to too high of a loss ratio.

 Companies with the Most Complaints in Indiana